-To aid in side window defogging/demisting in cold weather conditions:
+To aid in side window defogging/demisting in cold weather:

+- 1. Select 📝

+- 2. Select A/C

-- 1. Select PNL FLR - 2.
-Set the temperature control to full heat - 3.
-Set the fan speed control to HI - 4.
-Direct the outer panel vents towards the side windows.
+- 3. Modulate the temperature control to maintain comfort.

+- 4. Set the fan speed to HI

+- 5. Direct the outer instrument panel vents towards the side windows

-To increase airflow to the outer panel vents, close the central panel vents.
+To increase airflow to the outer instrument panel vents, close the vents located in the middle of the instrument panel.

-Do not place objects on top of the instrument panel, as these objects may become projectiles in a collision or sudden stop.
+Do not place objects on top of the instrument panel as these objects may become projectiles in a collision or sudden stop.